Laos 1994 "Dinosaurs of Laos"

 Since 1882, after the largest find of Iguanodon remains in a coal mine at Bernissart in Belgium, Iguanodon was portrayed as a bipedal dinosaur standing by a tree and eating.

-Very well preserved remains of Theropod dinosaur, partial skeleton without the skull or limbs, found in Laos in 2010 and 2014.
+The very well preserved remains of a theropod dinosaur consisting of a partial skeleton without skull or limbs was found in Laos between 2010 and 2014.

-Ichthyovenator (meaning "Fish Hunter") is a genus of spinosaurid dinosaur from the Aptian-Albian age Early Cretaceous period (125 and 113 million years ago), from Gres superieurs Formation of Savannakhet, Laos.
+Ichthyovenator (meaning "Fish Hunter") is a genus of spinosaurid dinosaur from the Aptian-Albian Age Early Cretaceous (125 and 113 million years ago), from Gres superieurs Formation of Savannakhet, Laos.

 This specimen became the holotype of the new genus and species Ichthyovenator laosensis, and was described by palaeontologist Ronan Allain and colleagues in 2012.
-The specimen name refers to the provenance from Laos.
+The species’ name refers to the provenance from Laos.

-The estimated size of the dinosaur is 8.5 - 10.5 meters long and weigth of 2.5 tones.
-Like others dinosaurs of Spinosaurid family, Ichthyovenator had tall neural spines that formed a sail on its back.
+The estimated size of the dinosaur is 8.5 - 10.5 meters long and weighing 2.5 tons.
+Like other dinosaurs of the Spinosaurid family, Ichthyovenator had tall neural spines that formed a sail on its back.
 The unique feature of Ichthyovenator is sinusoidal (wave-like) sail shape that curved downwards and divided into two separate sails.

 Original illustrations

-As identified by the fellow collector Ton van Eijden, who run another website about prehistoric life on stamps: stampedout.nl, these stamp designs are based on illustrations of the famous paleo-artist John Sibbick: Segnosaurus, Muttaburrasaurus, and Saltasaurus, published in "The Illustrated Encyclopedia of Dinosaurs" book of David Norman in 1988.
+As identified by fellow collector Ton van Eijden, who runs another website about prehistoric life on stamps: stampedout.nl, these stamp designs are based on illustrations of the famous paleo-artist John Sibbick: Segnosaurus, Muttaburrasaurus, and Saltasaurus, published in "The Illustrated Encyclopedia of Dinosaurs" book of David Norman in 1988.

 The Illustrated Encyclopedia of Dinosaurs by David Norman, illustrated by John Sibbick The Illustrated Encyclopedia of Dinosaurs by David Norman, illustrated by John Sibbick Theropd dinosaur on stamp of Laos 1994